December 17, 2019

 Scholar Spotlight: Boeun Kim

-Boeun Kim, BSN, MSN, RN, is one of the de Tornyay Center’s Healthy Aging Doctoral Scholar.
+Boeun Kim, BSN, MSN, RN, is one of the de Tornyay Center’s 2019-2020 Healthy Aging Doctoral Scholars.
 A fourth year PhD student, her project looks at cognitive health and the walkable neighborhood.
 Her faculty mentor is Basia Belza.

 All interviews have been edited for length and clarity.

 Find all scholar spotlight interviews here.